alramalho/acme_stores/README.md

       wanted to get more experienced with it, I've decided to go for it
 - Exposed API Key, database user and password
     - I understood that security was not part of the evaluation criteria.
-- All stores fields nullable except id and name.
+- All stores fields nullable except id add name.
 Was following the KISS and lean principle, since the id was the identifier it couldn't be null, and name was editable, I figured it made sense not to allow it to be null.
 - Store `code` size of 1500